-Note: The NCUR 2019 abstract submission portal will remain open until Friday December 7th at 5pm EST.
+The NCUR 2020 abstract submission portal will open on 30 September 2019 and remain open until Friday December 6th, 11:59 pm EST.

 Students who have submitted to NCUR in previous years: A new NCUR account must be created each year.
 Information does not carry over from year to year.

-Notification decisions will be sent by January 28, 2019.
+Notification decisions will be sent by late January, 2020.

 Should your abstract be accepted, you may register for the conference using the same login information.
-Registration is scheduled to open January 28, 2019.
+Registration is scheduled to open after notifications are sent.

 1. Clearly state the central research question and/or purpose of the project.